bakhtik/knowledge/finance/poe/principles.md

-# The Principles of Economics
+# Ten Principles of Economics

 The word *economy* comes form the Greek word *oikonomos*, which means "one who manages a household".